A NSW Government website

 • an updated list of environmentally sensitive land where developers cannot build seniors housing

-• a new State Significant Development pathway for seniors housing.
-For projects worth at least $30 million (or $20 million outside Greater Sydney).
+• a new State Significant Development pathway for seniors housing for projects worth more than $30 million (or more than $20 million outside Greater Sydney)

 • as part of a package of amendments made on 1 July 2022, seniors housing can now be developed by any person in the R2 Low Density Residential zone.
 This was previously restricted to the NSW Land and Housing Corporation and operators under the Retirement Villages Act 1999.